jbakse/p5.party/README.md

   </p>
 </p> -->

-## About Together
+## About p5.party!

-Together is a simple library for sharing data between users.
+p5.party is a simple library for sharing data between users.
 Use it with [p5.js](https://p5js.org/) to make real-time, multi-user sketches, apps, and games.

 ### Features: